• Skip to main content

 "The Landscape of Crowdsourcing and Transcription" at Duke University

-November 23, 2013 By Ben Brumfield
+November 23, 2013 by Ben Brumfield

 I spent part of this week at Duke University with the Duke Collaboratory for Classics Computing -- Josh Sosin, Hugh Cayless, and Ryan Baumann.
 We discussed ideas for mobile epigraphy applications, argued about text encoding, and did some hacking.
 We loaded an instance of FromThePage onto the DC3's development machine, seeded it with the 1859 journal of Viscontess Emily Anne Beaufort Smyth Strangford (part of Duke Libraries' amazing collection of Women's Travel Diaries).
 Transcribing six pages of her tour through Smyrna and Syria together suggested some exciting enhancements for the transcription tool, revealing a few bugs along the way.
 I'm really looking forward to collaborating with the DC3 on this project.